WWE: Contracts

 WWE signs most of its talent to exclusive contracts, meaning talent can appear or perform only on WWE programming and events.
 They are not permitted to appear or perform for another promotion unless special arrangements are made beforehand.
 WWE keeps all wrestlers' salary, employment length, benefits, and all other contract details strictly private.

 WWE classifies its professional wrestlers as independent contractors and not as employees.
 A study by the University of Louisville Law Review found that after applying the Internal Revenue Service (IRS) 20-factor test, 16 factors "clearly indicate that wrestlers are employees".
 However, as a result of WWE terming them as independent contractors, "the wrestlers are denied countless benefits to which they would otherwise be entitled".

-In September 2020, WWE reportedly told wrestlers that they could no longer "engage with outside third parties", such as Cameo, and claimed that the WWE "owns the real names of talent, not just their character names".

 In December 2021, WWE revealed a new recruitment contract for athletes who are currently attending college.
 The NCAA-approved name, image, and likeness contracts are referred to by WWE as "next in line agreements".

 Stock and corporate governance

 On October 19, 1999, WWF, which had been owned previously by parent company Titan Sports, launched an initial public offering as a publicly traded company, trading on the New York Stock Exchange (NYSE) with the issuance of stock then valued at $172.5 million.
-The company has traded on the NYSE since its launch under ticker symbol WWE.
+The company traded on the NYSE under ticker symbol WWE.

 The company has actively marketed itself as a publicly traded company through presentations at investor conferences and other investor relations initiatives.
 In June 2003, the company began paying a dividend on its shares of $0.04 per share.
 In June 2011, the company cut its dividend from $0.36 to $0.12.
 In 2014, concerns about the company's viability caused wide fluctuations in its share price.